-The serious Adverse Reactions can happen when taking any one of the various Quinolones and it's possible you may have been given a course of one with no ill effects then be given the same or different one some time later which sets off a reaction.
+The serious adverse reactions can happen when taking any one of the various quinolones and fluoroquinolones and it's possible you may have been given a course of one with no ill effects then be given the same or different one some time later which sets off a reaction.

-There are also many Quinolones used on pets and farm animals, so you might want to check with your Vet if an antibiotic is prescribed for your pet (cats are known to have suffered retinal detachment!).
+There are also many fluoroquinolones used on pets and farm animals, so you might want to check with your vet if an antibiotic is prescribed for your pet (cats are known to have suffered retinal detachment).

 Colloquially it's known as 'Floxing', while the sufferers are called Floxies – those who have been floxed.

 Whatever it's called sufferers didn't ask for it, generally weren't warned about it, and certainly don't want it.